abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 | False (⊥)                   | Empty type                     | Initial object (0)               |
 | Negation  A → ⊥             | Function A → Empty             | Morphism A → 0                   |

-In short, in the last chapter, we talked about the Curry-Howard-Lambek correspondence between logics and categories and now, we are adding a third branch of the correspondence --- types.
+In short, in the last chapter, we talked about the correspondence (known as Curry-Howard-Lambek correspondence) between Intuitionistic logic and Cartesian Closed Categories and now we are adding a third branch of the correspondence --- Lambda Calculus.

 <!--

 ## Addendum: The connection between tuple function top and bottom.
-TODO
+Terminal objects are nullary products
-Tuple and functions are related via tensor-hom Terminal objects are nullary products
+Tuple and functions are related via tensor-hom
 -->

 ## Appendix: definitions in Haskell